gabeklein/expressive-mvc/README.md

 ### `get`

-Exactly the same, for other purposes while also keeping it readible.
-Most of the time, `get` is to pull information without also implying you want updates. <br/>
+The same, but for other purposes.
+Most of the time, to get information without implying you also want updates. <br/>

 > Usually, when an observable value is accessed, the controller assumes a refresh is needed anytime that property changes.
 In plenty of situations, this isn't the case, so `get` serves as an escape-hatch.